gkaguirrelab/preregistrations/README.md

 ### Comparison of monochromatic and silent-substitution melanopsin and LMS-directed evoked pupil responses
 In this experiment, we are comparing pupil responses evoked by monochromatic blue and red light pulses to those evoked by silent substitution LMS-directed and melanopsin-directed stimuli.
 The work preregistered here is described in:

 - McAdams, H., Igdalova, A., Spitschan, M., Brainard, D. H., Aguirre, G. K. (2018).
-[Pulses of melanopsin-directed contrast produce highly reliable pupil responses that are insensitive to a change in background radiance.](http://iovs.arvojournals.org/article.aspx?articleid=2716852) In press, IOVS.
-(Preprint available at https://doi.org/10.1101/365718.)
+[Pulses of melanopsin-directed contrast produce highly reliable pupil responses that are insensitive to a change in background radiance.](http://iovs.arvojournals.org/article.aspx?articleid=2716852) IOVS.

 Pre-registrations:
 - Exp 1: https://osf.io/k6qag/ (Registered: 8/8/2016)